 Also, you could combine an ND filter with the polarizer, which should also be present in your bag.
-The typical polarizer is similar to ND8, i.e. cuts three stops of light and you can use it as a darkening filter too.
+The typical polarizer is similar to ND8, in that it cuts three stops of light, and you can use it as a darkening filter too.

-3. Shooting at the Top of a Cliff Will Lead to Better Images
+3. Shoot at the Top of a Cliff for Better Images

 As we climb higher, the swell becomes visually smaller and plays a more minor role in the photo.
-Such a view allows us to smooth out all the waves and to produce a level sea surface with soft colour transitions.
+Such a view allows us to smooth out all the waves and produce a level sea with soft color transitions.

 This type of effect works best when we have something massive and rugged such as cliffs and fast-moving clouds.
 It allows us to remove all of the busy action from the photo.

-The other example would be to smooth out water around something protruding from the sea, rock or similar.
-Also, the cliff edge is the easiest way to produce a diagonal composition – you just need to shift your camera a bit to the side.
+The other example would be to smooth out water around something protruding from the sea.
+Also, the cliff edge is the easiest way to produce a diagonal composition.
+You just need to shift your camera slightly to the side.

 These large-scale shots with something rugged only work when the water is level and smooth.
 Otherwise, the photo becomes overly busy and distracting.

-Pro tip: The wind is always stronger on the cliff top, so fix your tripod thoroughly or hide behind something.
+The wind is always stronger on top of the cliff, so fix your tripod thoroughly or hide behind something.
 You could also protect it using a spread raincoat or an umbrella if you have one.